Cale-Torino/IOT_Projects/7. Diy_relay_4/README.md

 - Firmware with many fail-safe attributes

 So instead of doing all the above aforementioned work using a simple module saves time.

+Also connection over the internet is a must as well as local.

+I have created firmware that works via TCP and a MQTT version, which can TX and RX to any ESP8266 0r ESP32 module but it needs a server 24/7.

+Hence for simplicity and ease I decided to go with a eWelink programmed ESP8266 module.

+Perhaps in future I will setup a permenent IOT self managed server.

 However just the module costs 3 times more than purchasing an ESP8266 module by itself and not Ewelink programmed.